Coburg Football Club: 1978–1990: Premierships and revival

 After many years in the doldrums, the club enjoyed somewhat of a rebirth in the late 1970s, with a continued period of success until the 1990.
 During that time, the club won three flags (1979, 1988 and 1989), finished runner-up another two times (1980 and 1986) and won four minor premierships (1980, 1986, 1988 and 1989).
 Even so, the club's off-field position was not secure during this time, and the club was at risk of folding in 1982–83.
 VFA legend Phil Cleary was a member of all these games, as either a player or a coach.

 1990–1998: Lean years

 After the success of the 1970s and 80s, the 1990s proved to be lean years for Coburg.

 After the departure of club legend Phil Cleary as coach in 1992, the club hired the services of Alex Jeaseaulenko, who coached the club to a winless season in 1993.

 Coburg would subsequently go onto finish last in both the 1997 and 1998 seasons.

 1999–2000: Coburg-Fitzroy Lions

 For the 1999 and 2000 seasons, Coburg entered into a partnership with the Fitzroy Football Club.
+Long time Fitzroy fans, and Coburg supporters, Bill Atherton and John Guest joined the Coburg Football Club board, playing for the first time in the revamped Victorian Football League (VFL) competition in 1999-2000 to advance the Coburg-Fitzroy partnership.
+Guest also has strong historical ties to the North Melbourne Football Club.